giuliodondi/kOS-Ferram/README.md

 ## Installation

-- Make sure a kOS and Ferram Aerospace Research installation are present.
+- Make sure the latest versions of kOS and Ferram Aerospace Research are installed.
-- Just put the main folder inside /GameData
+- Just put the kOS-Addons folder inside GameData/

 ## Suffixes